Common Types of Idiopathic Scoliosis

 Major Thoracic Curvature Types:

-• Thoracic curve with Secondary Lumbar curve
+• Thoracic Curve & Secondary Lumbar Curve

-Single Long Thoracic Curve
+• Single Long Thoracic Curve & Prominent Hip

 The right shoulder is protracted, rotating forward and internally, and is usually elevated.
 The lower tip of the right shoulder blade is prominent, raised and tilted away from the ribcage.
 The left shoulder is retracted and rotates backwards, the shoulder blade is also prominent and appears longer than the right.